quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part17_7.2.2_Building.md

 #### Encoder and Decoder Architecture in VAE

 Background context explaining the concept of an encoder-decoder architecture within a Variational Autoencoder (VAE).
 The encoder maps input images to latent space representations, while the decoder generates new images from these latent vectors.
-Key equations include calculating mean (\(\mu\)) and standard deviation (\(std\)) of encodings.
+Key equations include calculating mean ($\mu $) and standard deviation ($ std$) of encodings.

 :p What is the role of the encoder in a VAE?
 ??x
 The encoder transforms input images into latent variables by encoding them into a lower-dimensional space, where similar inputs are mapped to nearby points for better interpretability.
-The output includes mean (\(\mu\)) and standard deviation (\(std\)), which help in sampling from the learned distribution. x??
+The output includes mean ($\mu $) and standard deviation ($ std$), which help in sampling from the learned distribution. x??

 ---